MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-remove-label-protection.md

 ![Azure Information Protection bar - Delete Label](../media/delete-label.png)

 If the **Delete Label** icon is not immediately available, first click the **Edit Label** icon:

 ![Azure Information Protection bar - Edit Label](../media/edit-label.png)

+> [!NOTE]
+> If you don't see this Information Protection bar in your Office apps:
+>
+> - You might not have the Azure Information Protection client [installed](install-client-app.md), or the client is running in [protection-only mode](client-protection-only-mode.md).

 ## Using File Explorer to remove labels and protection from files

 When you use File Explorer, you can quickly remove labels and protection from a single file, multiple files, or a folder.
 When you select a folder, all the files in that folder and any subfolders it has are automatically selected.

 1. In File Explorer, select your file, multiple files, or a folder.
 Right-click, and select **Classify and protect**.

 2. To remove a label: In the **Classify and protect - Azure Information Protection** dialog box, click **Remove label**.